 - Both professionals and students are encouraged to apply – no preference is given.

 - Preference is given to first-time ARLIS/NA annual conference attendees.

 - Preference is given to applicants actively participating in the conference, such as a speaker, moderator, recorder, or committee member.

 Conditions of the Award

-- Award winners must write a report of conference activities and experiences for the chapter newsletter, The Medium.
+- Award recipients must write a report of conference activities and experiences for the chapter newsletter, The Medium.
 The report should include an account of how the award helped the recipient’s professional development.

-- The chapter strongly encourages award winners to continue active involvement in the chapter by renewing their membership and serving on the LSJ award committee the following year.
+- The chapter strongly encourages award recipients to continue active involvement in the chapter by renewing their membership and serving on the LSJ award committee the following year.

 Any questions about the award application, requirements, procedure, etc. may be submitted to Helen Lueders, Chair, Lois Swan Jones Professional Development Award committee: email@example.com.

 The 2018 LSJ Professional Development Award committee includes:

 Helen Lueders (The Museum of Fine Arts, Houston)